KunalSin9h/meltcd/README.md

 # meltcd

-An argo-cd alternative for docker swarm.
+Argo-cd like GitDevOps Continuous Development platform for docker swarm.